-Rhonda currently takes an omega-3 supplement called Norwegian PURE-3, which is touted as being both extremely high quality, and having very low levels of oxidation.
+Rhonda currently takes an omega-3 supplement called Norwegian PURE-3, which is touted as being both extremely high quality, and having very low levels of total oxidation (TOTOX).
 Rhonda was previously taking the high DHA version during pregnancy and whilst breastfeeding her son – with the intention that the DHA was important for her child’s developmental process.
-Since then Rhonda alternates between the high DHA version and the high EPA version.
+Since then Rhonda alternates between the high DHA and high EPA version.

 Norwegian PURE-3 is currently only available direct from the manufacturer, who offer international shipping from their base in Norway.
-However, Rhonda suggests they will be on Amazon.com in the future.
+However, Rhonda suggests they should be on Amazon.com in the future.

 Dosage: 6 capsules/daily of Norwegian Pure-3 DHA

 Prior to this product, Rhonda was taking fish oil from Nordic Naturals called ProOmega 2000.
 Nordic Naturals make NSF certified omega-3s, and are somewhat easier to get ahold of on retail channels like Amazon.com.
 Her dosage in 2017 was 4 capsules per day (source: Tim Ferriss interview transcript).